Hurricane Irma slams into Caribbean as Florida awaits storm

 -- Irma is one of three active hurricanes in the Atlantic basin -- the last time this happened was in 2010, according to CNN Weather.

--- It was passing just north of Puerto Rico late Wednesday night, with its core spinning 85 miles northwest of San Juan.
+-- By early Thursday morning, its core was spinning 140 miles northwest of San Juan, Puerto Rico.

 -- A hurricane warning is in effect for some areas in Puerto Rico, the Dominican Republic, Haiti, the Bahamas, and the Turks and Caicos Islands.